WebAssembly/spec/spectec/test-prose/TEST.md

 allocglobal globaltype val
 1. Let gi be { TYPE: globaltype; VALUE: val; }.
-2. Let a be |s.GLOBAL|.
+2. Let a be |s.GLOBALS|.
-3. Append gi to the s.GLOBAL.
+3. Append gi to the s.GLOBALS.
 4. Return a.

 allocglobals globa_u0* val_u1*